Find out when you'll get your results

 If you have met your offer

-If UCAS has sent us your results, we'll confirm your place through UCAS Track.
+If UCAS has sent us your results, we'll confirm your place through the UCAS Hub.

 If you need to send your results directly to us, we'll confirm your place once we've received proof of your qualifications.
 We will normally require an official certificate in order to confirm your results.

-Once we confirm your place, you don't need to do anything else in UCAS Track.
+Once we confirm your place, you don't need to do anything else on the UCAS Hub.

 When we have confirmed your place at Bath you can apply for accommodation if you have not already done so.

 If you are accepted by your firm choice, your insurance offer from Bath will automatically be cancelled.

 If you haven't met the terms of your firm offer, but you have met your insurance offer for Bath, you need to check whether your firm choice university has confirmed your place.